playframework/play-generated-docs/manual/releases/release27/migration27/Migration27.md

 Like announced in the [[Play 2.6 Migration Guide|Migration26#Java-Form-Changes]] you have to migrate such `validate` methods to [[class-level constraints|JavaForms#advanced-validation]].

 > **Important**: When upgrading to Play 2.7 you will not see any compiler warnings indicating that you have to migrate your `validate` methods (because Play executed them via reflection).

+## Java `Form`, `DynamicForm` and `FormFactory` constructors changed

+Constructors of the `Form`, `DynamicForm` and `FormFactory` classes (inside `play.data`) that were using a [`Validator`](https://docs.jboss.org/hibernate/stable/beanvalidation/api/javax/validation/Validator.html) param use a [`ValidatorFactory`](https://docs.jboss.org/hibernate/stable/beanvalidation/api/javax/validation/ValidatorFactory.html) param instead now.
+In addition to that, these constructors now also need a [`com.typesafe.config.Config`](https://lightbend.github.io/config/latest/api/com/typesafe/config/Config.html) param.
+E.g. `new Form(..., validator)` becomes `new Form(..., validatorFactory, config)` now.
+This change only effects you if you use the constructors to instantiate a form instead of just using `formFactory.form(SomeForm.class)` - most likely in tests.

 ## The Java Cache API `get` method has been deprecated in favor of `getOptional`